Your Wedding and the 5 Love Languages

 Words of Affirmation is my love language, so I have lots of ideas about how you can connect with people in your life who respond to this love language!

-On Your Wedding Day: If your loved one appreciates hearing compliments or how special they are to you, take the time to write them a note that they can read on your wedding day.
+On Your Wedding Day: If one of your loved ones appreciates hearing compliments or how special they are to you, take the time to write them a note that they can read on your wedding day.
 We’ve seen these notes take all different forms: cards, embroidered handkerchiefs, etc. If they are a member of your wedding party, this is a good time to thank them for a specific task (wedding planning, decorating, keeping you calm, bridal shower, etc.) that they handled well.
 If you know ahead of time that you want to express love to someone in this way, you can start making a list of things that you appreciate about them and then pick and choose from that list in a letter or speech.

-Quote From the Book: Quality time is not about the activity you choose to do with someone, it is about “creating [a] sense of togetherness.”
+Quote: Quality time is not about the activity you choose to do with someone, it is about “creating [a] sense of togetherness.”

 For you: Quality time at a wedding is difficult to come by because the day goes by so fast.
 It’s important to understand how many people you can handle coming to your wedding especially if you want to have quality time with each person.
 Consider having a Vermont wedding weekend so that quality time can happen before, during, and after the wedding day.
-Consider getting married on a Friday so that you can party afterwards and get discounts and have your pick of vendors!
+Consider getting married on a Friday so that you can party afterwards (and get discounts and have your pick of vendors)!

 For a family member or close friend: Invite them to the getting ready room and/or save a special dance at the reception just for them.
 They will appreciate the chance to spend more time with you one-on-one at your wedding.

 On Your Wedding Day: A person whose primary love language is quality time just wants to be around you on your wedding day.
 They want to feel like they are important enough to talk to you one-on-one or be a part of an activity with you.
 Carve out special time for people if you can or add cushion time into your schedule so that you don’t have to interrupt this person while they’re talking to you about how beautiful everything is.
 Eye contact is huge for quality time lovers.
-Even if you don’t have so much time to spend alone with this person, glance at them whenever you can.
+Even if you don’t have too much time to spend alone with this person, glance at them whenever you can.
 It will mean the world to them.